carlwistedt/DesignPatterns/README.md

 Facade -

 Flyweight
+> Pattern - The Flyweight pattern applies to a program using a huge number of objects that have part of their internal state in common where the other part of state can vary.
+The pattern is used when the larger part of the object can be made extrinsic (external to that object).
-> Object Cache - I.E. OrderCache of OrderEdits  that is not closed in OTServer
+> My Example - I.E. OrderCache of OrderEdits  that is not closed in OTServer

 Proxy -